 Boucher is perhaps best known for his many mythological paintings, such as Diana at the Bath of 1742 (Paris, Musée du Louvre), and pastoral subjects, such as Pensent-ils au Raisin of 1749 (London, Wallace Collection).
 Generally idealized and lighthearted depictions of rustic life, these pastorals sometimes drew their imagery from the theater, such as the comic operas of Charles Simon Favart (1710–1792) and Jean Monnet (1703–1785), for whom Boucher designed stage sets in the 1740s and 1750s.
 A diverse artist, Boucher also produced religious paintings, some of them innovative, such as his devotional picture La Lumière du monde of 1750 (Lyon, Musée des Beaux-Arts), painted for Madame de Pompadour’s private chapel at Bellevue; genre scenes (his Le Déjeuner of 1739 in the Musée du Louvre is one of his highest achievements in the category of the tableau de mode); landscapes; and portraits.
 This latter category, encountered infrequently in his oeuvre, nevertheless includes one of his greatest masterpieces, the monumental Portrait of Madame de Pompadour of 1756 (Munich, Alte Pinakothek).

 In addition to his many painted decorations and cabinet pictures, Boucher contributed designs for the Beauvais and Gobelins tapestry works, the Sèvres porcelain factory, and stage sets and costumes for the theater.
 He also produced numerous chinoiseries, fanciful and exotic images of the Far East (such as the oil sketches, now in the Musée des Beaux-Arts, Besançon, used as tapestry designs).
 He was the favorite artist of Madame de Pompadour, for whom he painted some of his most impressive works, including The Rising of the Sun and The Setting of the Sun of 1753 (London, Wallace Collection), large canvases that were made as tapestry cartoons for Beauvais.
-Boucher’s flourishing studio was the training ground for many young artists, the greatest of whom, Jean Honoré Fragonard (1732 - 1806), would surpass his master in invention and ingenuity if not in public renown.
-During the 1750s and 1760s Boucher’s increasingly saccharine style and repetitive compositions came under attack from anti-rococo critics like Etienne La Font de Saint-Yenne (1688–1771) and Denis Diderot (1713 - 1784), who saw Boucher’s lighthearted subject matter and fluid, coloristic style as frivolous and morally corrupt.
+Boucher’s flourishing studio was the training ground for many young artists, the greatest of whom, Jean-Honoré Fragonard (French, 1732 - 1806), would surpass his master in invention and ingenuity if not in public renown.
+During the 1750s and 1760s Boucher’s increasingly saccharine style and repetitive compositions came under attack from anti-rococo critics such as Etienne La Font de Saint-Yenne (1688–1771) and Denis Diderot (French, 1713 - 1784), who saw Boucher’s lighthearted subject matter and fluid, coloristic style as frivolous and morally corrupt.
 Yet Boucher, in defiance of an increasing demand from theorists, critics, and public agitators, continued to exhibit his cheerful and sugary visions of pastoral bliss and mythological trysts at the biennial Salons.
 Indeed, his social connections and efficient careerism resulted in his appointment in 1765 as First Painter to the King and his election as director of the Académie royale.
 This final triumph was short lived, however, as Boucher died in Paris in 1770.

 Pierre Jean Mariette, Abecedario de P.J.
 Mariette et autres notes inédites de cet amateur sur les arts et les artistes, ed.
-Philippe de Chennevières and Anatole de Montaiglon, 6 vols., Paris, 1851–1860 (reprint 1966): 1:165.
+Philippe de Chennevières and Anatole de Montaiglon, 6 vols.
+(Paris, 1851–1860, repr.
+1966), 1:165.

-[Richard Rand, in French Paintings of the Fifteenth through the Eighteenth Century, The Collections of the National Gallery of Art Systematic Catalogue, Washington, D.C., 2009: 11-12.]
+Conisbee, Philip, et al. French Paintings of the Fifteenth through the Eighteenth Century.
+The Collections of the National Gallery of Art Systematic Catalogue.
+Washington, D.C., 2009: 11.